ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 ## .ps1

+These engines are special:

+* `/e :powershell`
+* `/e :pwsh`

+They stand as a shortcut for the predefined command line options:

+    ... -NoLogo -NoProfile -ExecutionPolicy Bypass

 Very-very-very complicated case.
 It's too hard to implement a universal and pure hybrid.
 In fact it's chimera because it uses environment variables and can fail and can require additional